markerikson/react-redux-links/redux-techniques.md

 - **How to treat Errors as first-class citizen in Flux (and Redux)**
   https://medium.com/@jamiedixon/how-to-treat-errors-as-first-class-citizens-in-flux-and-redux-fca7f3d5c02d
   Discusses how the FSA structure expects actions to have an optional `error` field, and how to write code that deals with that.

+- **Redux in Action: Using the Redux DevTools**
+  https://www.slideshare.net/ManningBooks/redux-in-action-learn-to-manage-and-consolidate-state  Some slides from the authors of the book "Redux in Action", explaining what the Redux DevTools are, how to set them up, and how to use them to view dispatched actions and debug state changes

 #### Other